wispborne/SMOL/README.md

 * **rubi/CeruleanPancake** for feedback, QA, and morale/moral support.
 * **Soren/Harmful Mechanic** for feedback.
 * **ruddygreat** for feedback and QA.
-* **Tartiflette** for the idea to disable mods by renaming the mod_info.json file, and other feedback.
+* **Tartiflette** for the idea to disable mods by renaming the mod_info.json file, the SMOL icon, and other feedback.
 * **The rest of the USC moderator team** for feedback.